 Fourth-year students complete large-scale, hybrid programs on complex sites.
 In addition to design studios, students select seminars on advanced topics relating to technology, history and theory.

-Students can participate in one of the up to seven study abroad programs annually offered by the Knowlton School.
+Students are encouraged to participate in a Knowlton-led education abroad program during their time as a student.
+Knowlton programs are traditionally offered during academic breaks, allowing for the greatest flexibility and participation.
 Recent programs include study in Cuba, Chile, Ghana, Italy, Japan, Taiwan and travel tours throughout multiple European countries that focus on topics from the development of modern architecture to sustainable urban planning practices.

 Knowlton students may apply for one of the school’s Architecture Research Travel Awards (ARTA) in order to pursue independent travel and research abroad.